Paper Trading

 The currencies for the selected pair are shown at the top.

-The current available balance is shown in the middle column and its value it shown in the right hand column
+The current available balance is shown in the middle column and its value is shown in the right hand column.

 To edit the balances of other coins, first find the coin to edit: